re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Log.md

 # Connecting GPS to Hardware Serial, and still viewing debugging data [[1]] [[2]]

-* It is recommended to connect the GPS reciever to the Hardware Serial pins of the Arduino.
-Unfortunetly, the Arduino Uno, Nano, and Pro Mini only have one, and it is used for viewing debugging data via the Serial Monitor
+* It is recommended to connect the GPS receiver to the Hardware Serial pins of the Arduino.
+Unfortunately, the Arduino Uno, Nano, and Pro Mini only have one, and it is used for viewing debugging data via the Serial Monitor
 * To remedy this,
     * The GPS will use the Hardware Serial Pins
     * Using an FTDI-to-USB adapter, connect the Arduino to the computer.
-    * AltSoftware Serial is the next best library to Hardware Serial, and so it will be used for recieving debugging infor
+    * AltSoftware Serial is the next best library to Hardware Serial, and so it will be used for receiving debugging info
         * on the UNO, Nano, and Mini, the RX/TX are Pins D8/D9, respectively
     * Open putty, select the correct COM port, and read the debugging messages
 * UPDATE: As of right now, the GPS is connected to the Hardware pins, the debug messages are being output through the standard connector, and no issues are arising